-"Official Statement" means the "final official statement," as defined in the paragraph (f)(3) of the Rule, relating to the 2018A Bonds.
+"Official Statement" means the "final official statement," as defined in the paragraph (f)(3) of the Rule, relating to the Offered Bonds.

-"Participating Underwriter" means any of the original underwriters of the Bonds required to comply with the Rule in connection with offering of the Bonds.
+"Original Purchaser" means any of the Original Purchasers required to comply with the Rule in connection with offering of the Bonds.